a7-software/andaman7-api/getting-started.md

 Once you have found the ID of the user you want to add to your circle of trust, you can send him or her an invitation.

-This can be done using a PUT HTTP request on `{{ community_members_url }}` with a JSON body specifying your device ID and the ID of the user you want to invite.
+This can be done using a PUT HTTP request on `{{ trusted_users_url }}` with a JSON body specifying your device ID and the ID of the user you want to invite.

 #### Form